Updated on May 25, 2026

-| Detail | Time / Amount |
+| Detail | Info |

 |---|---|

-| Prep time | 10 minutes |
+| Prep Time | 10 minutes |

-| Bake time | 18–20 minutes |
+| Bake Time | 18–20 minutes |

-| Total time | 30 minutes |
+| Total Time | 30 minutes |

 | Yield | 12 muffins |

-| Best for | Brunch, Easter, Mother's Day, freezer prep |
+| Best For | Breakfast, brunch, spring baking, freezer prep |

-- Perfect for busy mornings or holiday prep.
+- Freezer-friendly for busy mornings

 🍋 Ingredients